ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

 ### Articles

 #### More towards Cultural Studies / Critical Theory

+"Cultural Studies: What's In a Name?
+(One More Time)", Lawrence Grossberg, 1995, anthologized in [_Bringing It All Back Home: Essays On Cultural Studies_](http://www.worldcat.org/oclc/916066759), Lawrence Grossberg, 1997

 ["Connecting with the Cosmic: Arthur Russell, Rhizomatic Musicianship, and the Downtown Music Scene, 1973-92"](http://liminalities.net/3-3/index.htm), Tim Lawrence, 2007, _Liminalities: A Journal of Performance Studies_